daltonserey/cdd/README.md

 cdd is a set of scripts written in python and bash that make it easier to navigate file system directories.
-It allows the user to directly jump to frequently used directories.
+It allows the user to jump directly to frequently used directories, typing just a few characters contained in directory basename.

 ## installation